interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 * For part 1 of the homework, your README should analyze your playthrough and discuss hallucinations and game state.
 * For part 2 of the homework, your README you should describe how you tested your `determine_intent` function.
 You should perform an error analysis by looking at its outputs and seeing what commands caused it to predict the wrong answer.
 Speculate why.
 * For part 3 of the homework, your README should analyze your second playthrough and discuss what commands didn't work and why.
+* For each extension that you do, please describe in detail what you did in your README.
+You should also submit any accompanying code for your extensions along with zip file of images, voice outputs, or saved games.

 You should submit your completed homework to [Gradescope]({page.submission_link}).
 You can work in groups of up to {{page.group_size}}.
 Only one partner should submit - be sure to specify who your partner was when you make your submission.